ut-cuip/utc-cuip-kafka-aws-connector/README.md

 3. Install the dependencies however you want - if you use PyEnv and Pipenv then it'll be easy (`pipenv install --dev` if you're going to develop, `pipenv install` otherwise)

 4. Run using Python3 / Pipenv (`<pipenv run >python run.py`).
 If you want to specify how many workers to use, use the `-n=#` or `--num-workers=#` flag - if it's not in this format it'll also complain with details as to why it doesn't work.
-This value defaults to the number of threads your system has (for example, my 9th-gen Core i7 has 12 threads [it's 6-core HyperThreaded]) so the default is 12.
+This value defaults to the number of threads your system has (for example, my 9th-gen Core i7 has 12 threads [it's 6-core HyperThreaded] so the default is 12).
 It also outputs whatever you end up using to assure you you've done it right.

    Additionally you can use the `-h`, `--help` or `?` flag to get a help menu but it'll just tell you what I just did.